timotejroiko/discord.js-light/README.md

 npm install utf-8-validate
 ```

-Additionally, using an alternative memory allocator such as [jemalloc](http://jemalloc.net/) can further reduce memory usage by a substantial amount in exchange for slightly higher cpu usage.
+Additionally, using an alternative memory allocator such as [jemalloc](http://jemalloc.net/) can further reduce memory usage by avoiding fragmentation in exchange for slightly higher cpu usage.

 ### Usage example: